Set yourself up for success by reviewing the Kaleidoscope Fighting Lupus travel guide!

-Many people enjoy traveling.
+This time of year, many people enjoy traveling.
 Exploring different places, cultures, foods and sights can be inspiring and life-changing.
-However, the stress of travel and the physical toll it can take can be extremely difficult for someone suffering from lupus.
+However, the stress of travel and the physical toll can be extremely difficult for someone suffering from lupus.

 So, how do you enjoy your travels without causing yourself to go into a lupus flare?
 What can you do to make traveling less stressful and more enjoyable?
 Here is our Kaleidoscope Fighting Lupus Travel Guide!